How to thermally optimise your telescope

 This allows you to clearly see any thermal currents in the tube silhouetted against the bright expanded disc of the defocused star.

-By following the steps to the right, you will see how badly thermal issues affect your telescope and will hopefully be able to reduce their severity to give you sharper views of the night sky.
+Follow the steps below to see how badly thermal issues affect your telescope and reduce their severity to give sharper views of the night sky.

 Step 1